 The UMass Boston Creative Writing MFA Program began in Fall 2007 with 6 fiction writers and 5 poets.
 Today we can boast that our first MFA cohort graduated in June 2010 and that the MFA program has grown to include more than 30 students from locations all across the globe!
-Fall 2012 begins our sixth year and already the Creative Writing MFA Program has established itself as part of Boston's ongoing literary history.
+Fall 2013 begins our seventh year and already the Creative Writing MFA Program has established itself as part of Boston's ongoing literary history.

 Our MFA students are very active in the literary community in and around Boston.
 Current and past projects include:

 - organizing a monthly reading series at Brookline Booksmith

 - teaching creative writing to public school students at Boston Public Library and partnering with 826 Boston

 - managing the Breakwater Review, an online literary journal